GUIDE 2025

 The hiring manager just rolled their eyes at that one.

-It’s true that these things are important, but what did the user experience say about it in measurable numbers?
+These things are indeed important, but what did the user experience say about it in measurable numbers?

 Hiring managers and recruiters care less about what tools you use and more about how your work makes a difference.

-You also need to explain why you put those numbers down on your resume, so make sure you do that, too.
-There are many numbers that may impress your potential employer, but which ones make the difference?
+You must also explain why you put those numbers down on your resume, so make sure you do that, too.
+Many numbers may impress your potential employer, but which makes the difference?
 Again, think of what’s relevant.

 Here are some great examples:

-- Rewrote onboarding experience copy, leading to a 20 percent increase in new signups, resulting in over $500,000 in additional yearly revenue.
+• Rewrote onboarding experience copy, leading to a 20 percent increase in new signups and over $500,000 in additional yearly revenue.

-- Updated support chatbot conversations, resulting in a 40 percent decrease in live agent responses, saving the company millions of dollars in revenue.
+• Updated support chatbot conversations resulted in a 40 percent decrease in live agent responses, saving the company millions in revenue.

 Listing Interests

 We haven’t yet found a UX writer’s resume that lists their interests as a separate section of their resume.
-In fact, employers don’t even bother to look at it at all.
+Employers don’t even bother to look at it.
 They care about how well they do, how many people see them, and how good they are at what they do.

 Leave this part out.